alexcg1/my-first-jina-app/chapters/article.md

 * A deeper look behind the scenes
 * What to do if things go wrong

 If you're new to AI or search, don't worry.
-As long as you have some knowledge of Python and the Linux command-line you'll be fine.
+As long as you have some knowledge of Python and the command line you'll be fine.
 If it helps, think of yourself as Lieutenant Commander Data Science.

 ![](./images/not-amusing.gif)

 # Try it Out!

 Before going through the trouble of downloading, configuring and testing your search engine, let's get an idea of the finished product.
-In this case, it's exactly the same as what we're building, but with lines from South Park instead:
+In this case, it's exactly the same as what we're building, but with lines from South Park instead of Star Trek:

 ![](./images/jinabox-southpark.gif)

-## Deploy with Docker

 Jina has a pre-built Docker image with indexed data from South Park.
 You can run it with: